MaikuB/flutter_local_notifications/README.md

 * Specify a custom notification sound
 * Ability to handle when a user has tapped on a notification, when the app is the foreground, background or terminated
 * Determine if an app was launched due to tapping on a notification
-* [Android/iOS 10+] Receive callback when a notification is shown (*NOTE*: support on iOS is difficult to verify at the moment since Flutter engine support for executing headless Dart code on iOS doesn't support plugins at the moment.
-See [here](https://github.com/flutter/flutter/issues/21925) for details)
 * [Android] Configuring the importance level
 * [Android] Configuring the priority
 * [Android] Customising the vibration pattern for notifications